-As of December 31, 2019, the Board of Directors was comprised of nine members.
+As of December 31, 2018, the Board of Directors was comprised of eight members.
 For so long as there are outstanding at least 500,000 shares of Series A-1 convertible preferred stock (as adjusted for stock splits, reclassifications or similar events), the holders of Series A-1 convertible preferred stock, voting as a separate class, shall be entitled to elect one member of the Company's Board of Directors.
 For so long as there are outstanding at least 500,000 shares of Series B-1 convertible preferred stock (as adjusted for stock splits, reclassifications or similar events), the holders of Series B-1 convertible preferred stock, voting as a separate class, shall also be entitled to elect two members of the Company's Board of Directors.
-For so long as there are outstanding at least 500,000 shares of Series C-1 convertible preferred stock (as adjusted for stock splits, reclassifications or other similar transactions), the holders of Series G-1 convertible preferred stock (as adjusted for stock splits, reclassifications or other similar transactions), the holders of Series G-1 convertible preferred stock, voting as a separate class, shall be entitled to elect one member of the Company's Board of Directors.
+For so long as there are outstanding at least 500,000 shares of Series C-1 convertible preferred stock (as adjusted for stock splits, reclassifications or other similar transactions), the holders of Series C-1 convertible preferred stock, voting as a separate class, shall be entitled to elect two members of the Company's Board of Directors.
 The holders of common stock and convertible preferred stock, voting together as a single class on an as-if-converted basis, shall be entitled to elect all remaining members of the Board of Directors.